 We all do it on a daily basis –we accidentally reinforce behaviors that we don’t like.
 The good news is that it is not too late to do something about it!
 With our little ones, especially those under 5 years of age, actions really do speak louder than words.
 Your child will respond to what you do 1000 times more than what you say (*see graphic above).
 So yes, you may say “we don’t throw”, but those words mean nothing if your actions don’t correspond.
-If your child’s unwanted behavior was effective in getting his or her needs met, then it will continue.
-So, in the example above, instead of throwing the bowl to get more food, he or she should pass you the bowl, say “more” or point to the wanted food, for example.
+If your child’s unwanted behavior was effective in getting her needs met, then it will continue.
+So, in the example above, instead of throwing the bowl to get more food, she should pass you the bowl, say “more” or point to the wanted food, for example.
 We should not refill the bowl, until the child imitates the new, positive behavior that we model.

 Let’s take a look at some real-life examples.